Passing a GitLab CI Job For a Failing Script

 is appropriate, but there are some cases where a job is expected to fail.
 Two

-examples I see frequently revolve around CI pipelines for the testing of testing
+examples seen frequently revolve around CI pipelines for the testing of testing

 tools - integration testing of testing tools, and testing container images